timclipsham/tfs-hipchat/README.md

 ## Contributions
 To put it simply, feel free to contribute.
 I'm keen to see it:
  * Be much simpler to configure and choose what events you care about; potentially even provide means to automatically wire and unwire it with TFS based on the desired events
- * Support TFS 2010 and Team Foundation Service? (formerly tfspreview.com)
+ * Support Team Foundation Service? (formerly tfspreview.com)
  * Add support for other notification types with better messages
  * Not be a quick and dirty console app --> maybe a WCF service that could easily be deployed to various PaaS providers?